Who do you give awards to? Who can apply?

 Can Mozilla funds be used to support indirect costs of a project?

-Do you accept applications that are not related to an existing awards program (like MOSS, Responsible Computer Science Challenge, etc.)?
+Do you accept applications that are not related to an existing awards program (like Mozilla Technology Fund, Responsible Computer Science Challenge, etc.)?

 Outside of the active requests for proposals, Mozilla does not accept applications for project or general operating support unless invited by a staff member.